SportBeep.com

 US goalkeeper Matt Freese saved three penalties in a shoot-out to help his team into the semi-finals of the CONCACAF Gold Cup. ©AFP

 Minneapolis (AFP) – Goalkeeper Matt Freese was the hero as the United States defeated Costa Rica 4-3 on penalties to reach the semi-finals of the CONCACAF Gold Cup on Sunday.
-Freese made three saves in the shoot-out after the game finished 2-2 at the end of regulation to send US manager Mauricio Pochettino’s side into a semi-final meeting against Guatemala.
+Freese made three saves in the shoot-out after the game finished 2-2 at the end of regulation, sending US manager Mauricio Pochettino’s side into a semi-final meeting against Guatemala.

 Related news